 Two years ago, this month I started podcasting, learning on the go.
 It was the most intriguing thing to me.
-A platform where I could get my message out to the world!
+A platform where I could get my message out to the world about the childless not by choice demographic!
 Especially when I planned from the beginning to get my message out globally, not knowing exactly how it would be done.

 Many late-night hours have been put into the website and podcast, and there is work being done on them all the time, even now.
 In fact, I could not go any further without mentioning that just about all the technical work done on both the podcast and website, was done by my podcast producer/web builder, Kevin Scullion of Alba Digital Media.

 Early in my journey, I had prayed for God to send someone to help me, to teach me since I did not know what I did not know.
 And along came this man from halfway around the world, five hours ahead of me; who would stay up via Skype, and work with me to build what you currently see today.
 I will always be thankful to and for him.
 He has been a true mentor.

 Alba Digital Media manages and creates for many clients, and I feel fortunate to be one of those clients.
 And to prove what a wonderful match he is not only to myself but also to his other clients, he too is a podcaster.
 I have listened to every single episode of Passing Places!
 So of course, when he makes suggestions I know he knows of what he speaks.
 But in true fashion, I did not always agree with his suggestions.
 Typical me.
 Thankfully, he has always been patient.
 And he’s always been right.

 As I continued immersing myself into the world of podcasting, I started listening to other podcasts, including podcasts about podcasting.
 I am currently subscribed to 49 podcasts, down from 53!